stjudecloud/docs/docs/guides/genomics-platform/requesting-data/about-our-data.md

 #### Variant Filtering

 We only consider variants for reporting with "VALID", "LIKELY_VALID", or "PUTATIVE" designations (three highest confidence designations) from the variant validation status assessment.
 This determination is stored in a patient somatic VCF file under the `validation_status` info tag.
 Note that variants designated "PUTATIVE" are filtered out if they were not computationally determined to be of high quality according to an in-house metric.
 Any variants which were not manually reviewed by an analyst (no 'validation_status') require this high quality designation to pass filtering.
-When variants are not manually reviewed, they receive a `validation_status` of "NA".
+When variants are not manually reviewed, they receive a `validation_status` of "NA" in the VCF.

 #### Pre-annotation